Opus10/qik/docs/spaces.md

 fence = true
 ```

-Extend this fence with globs:
+Extend this fence with directories:

 ```toml
 [spaces.my-space]